Madsfoto/Imagemagick_average/README.md

 ## Syntax
 **AverageTest-IM-console.exe Number_Of_Images_To_Average Number_of_images_To_skip > conv.bat**

+_Number_of_images_To_skip_ should be larger an integer larger than 0, as the increment is this integer, so if 0 is the argument, no incrementation is done.

 This program is written to solve a very specific problem in a very specific manner, it has sharp corners (for instance, will crash horribly if no arguments are given) and not very helpful.
 Assumptions: All input files have the numbering scheme 000001.jpg, 000002.jpg, 000005 and so forth.
 For ffmpeg it is assumed that the files are the same pixel size (as in 1920x1080).